Jrmromao/prompt-craft/docs/branding-updates.md

-# PromptCraft Branding Updates
+# PromptHive Branding Updates

-This document tracks all the places where we need to update the branding from "PromptCraft" to "PromptCraft" for consistency.
+This document tracks all the places where we need to update the branding from "PromptHive" to "PromptHive" for consistency.

 ## Completed Updates